 Steve grew up during the 1950’s and 60’s in Abbeville, South Carolina.
 At that time, the communities of the town were segregated by race.
 As a child, he lived on Harrisburg Street with his parents, siblings, and extended family.
 Harrisburg Street was one of several African American communities within this small town.
 It provided various businesses and cultural resources; there was a kindergarten, a beauty shop, a home-store, and a recreation center, which they called “The Center.”
 The Center was equipped with a basketball court and playground.
 During the summer, Steve visited the Center with his friends, played board games, basketball, card games, checkers, billiards and watched teenagers dance to the latest songs of Motown.
 This community nourished Steve’s childhood and gave him a sense of identity.
 Living in this cocoon of African American culture shaped his initial view of the world.
 Years later, he finds himself recalling the joys of this wonderful and innocent time in his life.
 The stories he writes are based on his experiences growing up in this community.

-His primary reason for writing and recording short stories for children is to impart an oral history to the next generation.
-He writes for the parent as well as the child, from babyhood to old age.
+His primary reason for writing and recording short stories is to impart an oral history to this generation of children.
+He writes for the parent as well as the child, from ages three to six.
 There are life principles woven into each story; principles that highlight, leadership, courage, encouragement, preparation, consistency, integrity, loyalty, responsibility, uniqueness, forgiveness, choices, humility, motivation, respect, manners, enthusiasm, listening, excellence.
 These and others he observed and learned while growing up in this community.
 His stories have their foundation in the Christian faith, with elements of the word of God woven into each one.